 So much said about the Los Angeles beach scene is about the usual culprits: Santa Monica, Venice Beach, Redondo Beach, Manhattan Beach, and so on.
 However, low-key (as the kids like to say), there are some seriously hidden beach gems out there.
 Enter Malaga Cove.

 Malaga Cove is a seriously nice little area for people to explore, but no one really knows about it except apparently for the people who live in the general area.
 If we had to describe the houses in the area, it's almost kind of like the Beverly Hills of the South Bay.

-We are telling you, the area is nice.
-It feels almost out of this world...Okay, maybe that's going way too far, but it certainly feels out of Los Angeles.
-It gives a feeling more like San Diego or even like the Monterey / Pebble Beach area up north near the Bay Area.
+I'm telling you, the area is nice.
+My name literally has "Aesthetic" in it, so I like to think I know my stuff.
+Anyways, the area feels almost out of this world...Okay, maybe that's going way too far, but it certainly feels out of Los Angeles.
+It gives a feeling more like San Diego or even like the Monterey and Pebble Beach area up north near the Bay Area.

 There are so many trees along the roads and hills here and tons of foilage.
 It's very green, which isn't always the case in LA.

 It's downright beautiful, and as it turns out, there is an extremely nice viewpoint with a super nice wooden structure that you can look out from to see the blue Pacific Ocean and the beautiful beach here.